nathanhleung/fallback/README.md

 ## How It Works

-Deploy `HttpServer.sol:HttpServer` as a contract.
-Then send a transaction to the contract with a UTF-8 hex-encoded HTTP request as data.
-The returned data will be an HTTP response.
+When you send a transaction to the deployed `HttpServer` contract with a UTF-8 hex-encoded HTTP request as data, the contract will return a hex-encoded HTTP response.

 ### Example